 Wells Fargo Clearing Services, LLC does not provide legal or tax advice.
 Although this information is not intended to replace discussions with your tax advisor, it may help you understand the tax implications to your investment plan effectively going forward.

 Financial institutions are required to adjust cost basis of covered securities based on issuer corporate action reporting.
 IRS regulations require issuing corporations to provide shareholders with the applicable tax consequences necessary to adjust cost basis information, or post that information on their web site in lieu of notifying each shareholder directly.

 Shares received in a corporate action event where tax information was not provided by the issuer will result in tax lots without a cost basis.
 Subsequent sales of those tax lots will result in financial institutions reporting a gain equal to the full amount of the proceeds (i.e., the cost basis information will equal zero.)

 Foreign corporations that are not subject to U.S. tax laws are not obligated to provide U.S. tax implications on their corporate actions.
 Therefore, the inability to determine cost basis in new shares, rights, warrants, etc. will occur most often in those circumstances.

 Wash Sale Reporting Changes

-For securities with the same CUSIP number, financial institutions are required to monitor and report wash sales that occur in the same account.
-They are not required to track replacement shares if there are substantially "identical" but have different CUSIP numbers, purchased at another institution or even purchased in another account at the same institution.
-You are required to monitor wash sales across all accounts - including across institutions or among spousal and other accounts - and comply with the requirements regarding wash sale positions.
+However, brokers are only required to report on a Form 1099 the wash sales for securities with the same CUSIP number in the same account.
+Brokers are not required to track replacement shares if they are substantially "identical" but have different CUSIP numbers, purchased at another institution or even purchased in another account at the same institution.
+Clients are required to monitor wash sales across all accounts - including across institutions or among spousal and other accounts - and comply with the requirements regarding wash sale positions.